Techtonica/curriculum/data-structures/queues.md

 ### Motivation

-Queues are widely used both in programming and in real life.
-In programming: if you have an array of tasks to execute and not enough time to do them all as they come in, you'll need some way to both track the tasks and execute them in the order they arrived.
-In real life: queue can be a single-lane one-way road, where the vehicle enters first, exits first.
+Queues are widely used both in programming and in real life. _In programming_: if you have an array of tasks to execute and not enough time to do them all as they come in, you'll need some way to both track the tasks and execute them in the order they arrived. _In real life_: queue can be a single-lane one-way road, where the vehicle enters first, exits first.
 More real-world examples can be seen as queues at the ticket windows and bus-stops- there are many everyday scenarios that are real-life implementations of queues.

 ![](queue-screenshots/queue.png)